dijasila/GPAW/doc/tutorialsexercises/magnetic/zfs/zfs.rst

 .. warning:: **Work in progress**

-This tutorial calculates the zero-field splitting for the NV center in diamond and biradicals.
+This tutorial calculates the zero-field splitting for the NV center in diamond and bi-radicals.

 .. module:: gpaw.zero_field_splitting
 .. autofunction:: zfs